HawaiianSpy/blipvert/README.md

 Updates:

-As of 25 July, 2021, Blipvert now has a complete unit test suite that covers all the code in the transforms.
+25 July, 2021: Blipvert now has a complete unit test suite that covers all the code in the transforms.

-As of 14 July, 2025, Blipvert now has official support for multi-threading in the transforms.
+14 July, 2025: Blipvert now has official support for multi-threading in the transforms.
 And there are added multi-threaded versions of the single-thread unit tests.

 ******************************